 - Responding directly to a journalist.
 If you are contacted directly by a journalist regarding issues of concern to the firm, clear the query with [CONTACT NAME] before responding.

 Other potential red flag situations:

 - Check your state’s particular prohibitions or limitations on testimonials before posting them online.

 - Use a disclaimer if you communicate electronically about fees, awards, recent cases or case outcomes.
 (NOTE TO FIRM: You may want to require prior approval for this.)
 Be aware that attorney-client relationships might be created online, sometimes inadvertently.
 Use of a firm-approved disclaimer might be appropriate.
-(NOTE TO FIRM: Some firms are incorporating such disclaimers into pop-up boxes that prevent an individual from emailing an attorney unless he or she accepts the terms of a disclaimer.)

 BUILDING YOUR VIRTUAL FOOTPRINT AND YOUR NETWORK